GK-Hynes/freeCodeCamp-Algorithms/README.md

 # freeCodeCamp Algorithms

-The algorithms I have completed so far for the freeCodeCamp Front End Development Certificate.
+The algorithms I completed for the freeCodeCamp JavaScript Algorithms and Data Structures Certificate.

 ## Basic Algorithms